 Chances are there are people in your life who are not vegan.
 Possibly even the person you love most in the world, and that's ok.
 It's not that uncommon to find couples where one is vegan, and the other isn't.

-You may have met, and hit it off with your non-vegan partner, or maybe you decided to become vegan after entering the relationship.
+You may have met and hit it off with your non-vegan partner, or maybe you decided to become vegan after entering the relationship.

 Fear not.
 There are several ways to make plant-based eating and veganism more appealing to your partner, and there is hope that you can enjoy a journey of both, together.

-Following are a few ground rules that will help you both going forward.
+The following are a few ground rules that will help you both going forward.

 1. Don't get preachy

 You have undoubtedly learned a lot since becoming vegan, and it's only natural to want to share all of that knowledge with those you love most.
-But sharing can sometimes come off as preaching, and unless your partner has already made the decision to become vegan and is seeking direction from you, your knowledge can come off sounding preachy or maybe even like a personal attack.
+But sharing can sometimes come off as preaching.
+Unless your partner has already made the decision to become vegan and is seeking direction from you, your knowledge can come off sounding preachy or maybe even like a personal attack.
 Resist the urge to tell them what they should think, do, and be, and concentrate instead on your vegan journey.